Admission Detail

 Notes:

-• All Graduate & Post-graduate Degrees and Diplomas are awarded by the Rajiv Gandhi National Institute of Youth Development (RGNIYD), which is an Institution of National Importance by Act of Parliament No.35/2012
+• All Graduate & Post-graduate Degrees and Diplomas are awarded by the Tata Institute of Social Sciences (TISS)

-• All amounts are payable to are payable through the WWI online payment portal.
+• All amounts are payable to are payable through the WWI online payment portal through its fee collection partner.
 The link to the same will be mentioned in each invoice that the student receives.
-Students can pay by NEFT / RTGS / online electronic transfer.
-Details for online transfer of funds are available with the Accounts Office.
+Students can pay by NEFT / RTGS / electronic transfer.

-• GST has not been levied on any of the Programmes based on prevalent taxation rules / guidelines for educational institutions.
+• GST has not been levied on any of the Programs based on prevalent taxation rules / guidelines for educational institutions.
 However, these are subject to change.
-Any taxes levied by the government / taxation authorities would be additional & intimated to students with appropriate notice
+Any taxes levied by the government / taxation authorities would be additional & intimated to students with appropriate notice.

 • All amounts are listed & payable in Indian Rupees, for both Indian and International students.